Anti-Corruption Working Group

 Get to know the network:

-Women only make up 26 percent of board directors and serve as CEOs at just 32 percent of S&P 500 companies.
+Women only make up less than 20 percent of global board directors and serve as CEOs at just 30—or 6 percent—of S&P 500 companies.
 They remain underrepresented in corporations throughout Latin America, holding only 8 percent of executive committee positions and 5 percent of board positions.

 With that in mind, in 2012 Americas Society/Council of the Americas started the Women’s Hemispheric Network to encourage rising young professional women between the ages of 22 and 35 to stay in the workforce and reach leadership positions.
 The Network launched in October 2012 at a New York workshop featuring then-Executive Director of UN Women Michelle Bachelet and former First Lady of Mexico Margarita Zavala.

 Building on that success, the Network went global in 2013, hosting a series of events across the Americas, including in Bogota, Buenos Aires, Lima, Mexico City, and Miami.
-Since it began, the WHN has traveled to nine cities across the Americas.
-In 2020, the Network has hosted seven virtual programs engaging more professional women across the hemisphere than ever before.
-On October 20 and 21, WHN hosted its first virtual conference.
+In 2020, the Network hosted twelve virtual programs engaging more professional women and male allies across the hemisphere than ever before.
+This year, we look forward to celebrating the 10th anniversary of WHN in October 2021 with our flagship event: a virtual conference featuring leaders and role models from across Latin America and the United States.

 |"I leave inspired and certainly will pass this inspiration in the actions with the 200,000 women entrepreneurs from my network."